shamima-g/github-slack-devops-management/README.md

    - 'issue' : Linx type
 - Result:
    - `blocks` : String type that stores the JSON blocks
+### PostIssuesToSlack
+A function that gets issues, builds blocks and posts message to slack using the PostMessageAPI above.

+### PostCommitsToSlack
+A function that gets commits, builds blocks and posts message to slack using the PostMessageAPI above.

+---
 ## Slack Generic Samples
 ### PostMessageAPI
 Calls the Post message API https://api.slack.com/methods/chat.postMessage
 - Parameters:
    - `blocks` : String type in JSON format

+### GetChannels
+Calls the Get API https://api.slack.com/methods/conversations.list.
+Lists all channels in a Slack team.

+### GetChannelForName
+Gets the Channel's name.

 ---
 ## Running the Sample
 In the **Demo Folder**,
-- To post commits info to Slack, click on the function `PostCommitsToSlack`.
+- To post commits info to Slack, click on the function `PostCommitsToChannelForChannelName`.
 Enter parameters as follows:
    - `Per_page`: 1
    - `Since`: start date of commits (e.g Yesterday's date or any other date before ‘until date below’: 2021-05-26)
    - `Until`: end date of commits (e.g Today's date : 2021-05-27)
-- To post issues info to Slack, click on the function `PostIssuesToSlack`.
+- To post issues info to Slack, click on the function `PostIssuesToChannelForChannelName`.
 [GitHub Issues API reference](https://docs.github.com/en/rest/reference/issues) provides a list of paramaters that can be used with the API call.
 In our sample, we are using the following hard-coded values:
    - filter : all
 Other parameters are as follows:
   - `Per_page`: 1